Irreducible A_1 Subgroups of Exceptional Algebraic Groups: Corollaries

 Next, we note that the $E_8$-reducible subgroup contained $A_8$-irreducibly in $A_8$ when $p=3$, is shown to be $D_8$-reducible in the proof of Theorem \ref{thmE8} and hence does not satisfy the hypothesis of the corollary.

-The only other $A_1$ subgroup to consider is a maximal $A_1$ subgroup $X$ of $M = B_2$ when $p=5,7$.
+The last subgroup $A_1$ to consider is a maximal subgroup $A_1$ of $M = B_2$ when $p=5,7$, let this be $X$.
 The proof of \cite[Proposition 3.3.3]{LS1} shows that $X$ is contained in $A_8$ acting as $W(8) = 8 | 4$ when $p=7$.
-Therefore $X$ is contained reducibly in another reductive maximal connected subgroup of $E_8$ and so does not satisfy the hypothesis of the corollary.
-When $p=5$, Lemma \ref{bada1b2p5} shows that $X$ is also contained in $A_8$ acting as $W(8) = 8 | 0$ and hence does not satisfy the hypothesis of corollary \ref{nongcr}.
+When $p=5$, Lemma \ref{bada1b2p5} shows that $X$ is also contained in $A_8$ acting as $W(8) = 8 | 0$.
+Therefore in both cases $X$ is contained reducibly in another reductive maximal connected subgroup of $E_8$ and so does not satisfy the hypothesis of Corollary \ref{nongcr}.

 \end{pf}